thevickypedia/robinhood_monitor/README.md

 # Stock Monitor
-Your stock viewer to check your portfolio from Robinhood
+Get a report of your investments from Robinhood along with graphs for previous week stock trend.

 ## Setup